tukaianirban/sdk.go.common/README.md

 - - All contributions must come from feature branches, named after the problem being resolved.
 - - Look for constructive review of your change.
 Every Pull Request must be reviewed by atleast one other person for sanity, cleanliness and value.
 - - If you are reviewing a PR, be kind to the developer/contributor, but not to the code.
+- - All PRs when being merged to `main` will be squashed, to maintain a 'relatively' clean commit history.
+- - Consider suffixing your commits with either of `impl: `, `fix: `, `chore: ` to denote the purpose behind the change.

 ## Feedback